philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

   var uid = 0;

   function Car(mileage) {
-    // Use a unique ID to reference this instance
+    // Create an object to manage this instance's state and
-    // in the private store.
-    privateStore[this.id = uid++] = {};
+    // use a unique ID to reference it in the private store. privateStore[this.id = uid++] = {};
     // Store private stuff in the private store
     // instead of on `this`.